Booking

 en

-How good is my French?
+What is my level in French?

 French course levels

-What qualifications and certificates are used to assess a learner’s French level?
+Which diplomas and certificates assess French level?

-The different levels of French
+The different French levels

 Level A